Metsanpeitto/Portfolio_1/README.md

 ### Project requirements

+- You need to implement a simple validation:
+- The content of the email field has to be in lower case.
 - You should implement the following interactions:
-  - When the user clicks (or taps) the button to check project details, the popup with details about the project appears.
+- When the user submits the form, you check if the email is in lower case.
-  - When the user clicks (or taps) the close (X) button, the popup disappears.
-- You should implement popups for both mobile and desktop screen sizes:
-  - Mobile popup
-  - Desktop popup
+- If the validation is OK, the form is sent.
+- If the validation is not OK, you show an error message to the user near the submit button informing them of the error and the form is not sent.

 ### Prerequisites